 The arc lamp operates at a very high pressure that increases with temperature.
-Failure to allow the lamp to sufficiently cool prior to handling increases the potential for an explosion causing personal injury and/or property damage.
+Failure to allow the lamp to sufficiently cool prior to handling, increases the potential for an explosion causing personal injury and/or property damage.
 After turning the lamp OFF, it is crucial that you wait at least 10 minutes before turning off the rest of the projector breakers, disconnecting AC and opening the lamp door.
 This provides enough time for the internal lamp cooling fans to properly cool the lamp.
 Cool completely before handling.
 Again, always wear protective clothing!
 Warning!
 1) Never attempt to access the lamp while the lamp is on.
-Wait at least 10 min. after lamp shut-off before powering down, disconnecting from AC and opening the lamp door.
-2) SHOCK HAZARD.
-Disconnect from AC at BOTH wall breakers before opening the lamphouse.
-For all other precautions critical for safe removal and replacement of the lamp, refer to Section 6.4 Replacing the Lamp & Filter.
+2) Wait at least 10 min. after lamp shut-off before powering down, disconnecting from AC and opening the lamp door.
+3) SHOCK HAZARD.
+Disconnect projection head and ballast from AC before opening the lamp door.
+For all other precautions critical for safe removal and replacement of the lamp, refer to Section 6.4 Replacing the Lamp and Filter.